interkosmos/fortran-lmdb/README.md

-A collection of Fortran 2018 interface bindings to the OpenLDAP [Lightning Memory-Mapped Database](http://www.lmdb.tech/doc/) (LMDB), a B-tree-based database management library modeled loosely on the BerkeleyDB API.
+A collection of Fortran 2018 interface bindings to the OpenLDAP [Lightning Memory-Mapped Database](http://www.lmdb.tech/doc/) (LMDB), a B-tree-based database management library modeled loosely on the Berkeley DB API.

 ## Build Instructions